 We spend our first night near the Great Zimbabwe Ruins, camping in simple comfort.

 On day two we are up at sunrise for our trip to the Great Zimbabwe National Monument where the stone remnants of ancient Shona civilization await.
-The World Heritage Site of the Great Zimbabwe Ruins is one of Africa's most important archeological sites, and according to legend was once the capital of Queen of Sheba's realm.
+The World Heritage Site of the Great Zimbabwe Ruins is one of Africa's most important archaeological sites, and according to legend was once the capital of Queen of Sheba's realm.
 We explore the ruins of massive granite edifices constructed between the 11th and 15th centuries and find out more about the rich history of Zimbabwe and the ruins.

-From the great fallen city we travel east to Save River Game Reserve, home to a rich array of wildlife and birds.
-For the next two nights we stay at a private bush camp, that serves as our base for exploring the Save Conservancy on guided game walks and game drives in open safari vehicles.
+From the great fallen city, we travel east to Save River Game Reserve, home to a rich array of wildlife and birds.
+For the next two nights, we stay at a private bush camp, that serves as our base for exploring the Save Conservancy on guided game walks and game drives in open safari vehicles.

 Today we head up into the Eastern Highlands of Zimbabwe, a beautiful mountainous region that enjoys a cooler climate than the lowveld.

 Passing through Mutare, we drive to our next camp in the scenic and rugged highlands area, known for its waterfalls and forests.
 In the afternoon we embark on a short hike in the mountains, enjoying the scenery and relaxing in nature.